Only the Terminal-Bench terminus-2 results. The old multi-benchmark scorecard is gone.

 |---|---|---|---|---|---|---|---|

-| 1 | Qwen3.5-397B-A17B-4bit | M3 Ultra / rapid-mlx | 1 | 34 / 80 | 42.5% | 15h32m wall | Best score after removing serving-stack overload. |
+| 2 | Qwen3.5-397B-A17B-4bit | M3 Ultra / rapid-mlx | 1 | 34 / 80 | 42.5% | 15h32m wall | Best Qwen score after removing serving-stack overload. |

-| 2 | Qwen3.6-35B-A3B-4bit | M3 Ultra / rapid-mlx | 4 | 33 / 80 | 41.25% | 8h22m wall | The standout efficiency result: near-397B score at much smaller active size. |
+| 3 | Qwen3.6-35B-A3B-4bit | M3 Ultra / rapid-mlx | 4 | 33 / 80 | 41.25% | 8h22m wall | The standout efficiency result: near-397B score at much smaller active size. |

-| 3 | Qwen3.5-122B-A10B-8bit | M3 Ultra / rapid-mlx | 4 | 32 / 80 | 40.0% | 8h40m wall | Strong, but not clearly ahead of the smaller 35B run. |
+| 4 | Qwen3.5-122B-A10B-8bit | M3 Ultra / rapid-mlx | 4 | 32 / 80 | 40.0% | 8h40m wall | Strong, but not clearly ahead of the smaller 35B run. |

-| 4 | Qwen3.6-27B-4bit | M3 Ultra / rapid-mlx | 4 | 26 / 80 | 32.5% | 9h03m wall | Lower absolute score, but very good per-parameter signal. |
+| 5 | Qwen3.6-27B-4bit | M3 Ultra / rapid-mlx | 4 | 26 / 80 | 32.5% | 9h03m wall | Lower absolute score, but very good per-parameter signal. |

-| 5 | Qwen3-Coder-Next-MLX-4bit | M3 Ultra / rapid-mlx | 4 | 20 / 80 | 25.0% | 7h44m wall | Fast and tool-call clean in probes, but not the best terminal-bench finisher. |
+| 7 | Qwen3-Coder-Next-MLX-4bit | M3 Ultra / rapid-mlx | 4 | 20 / 80 | 25.0% | 7h44m wall | Fast and tool-call clean in probes, but not the best terminal-bench finisher. |

-The 35B result is the interesting one.
+The 35B result remains the practical surprise.
 Qwen3.6-35B lands at 41.25%, essentially tied with the 122B and close to the 397B clean rerun.
-For terminal automation, that is the row I would keep testing.

 122B is good but not dominant.
 40.0% is a real score, but the 35B run erases the easy story that more parameters automatically won this harness.